 3. Work experience (and achievements)

 This section allows you to list relevant work experience to the job you are applying for.
 It is a section that gives you an opportunity to sell yourself to employers.
-So, make sure to tailor it well.
+So, tailor it well.

 Often, list your work experience in reverse chronological order.
 That is, starting with the most recent experience.
 Also include the job title or position, employer name, achievement and responsibilities, and date employed.

-Again, when it comes to the education section, start by mentioning your latest education entry, then name the rest in reverse chronological order.
+Again, in the education section, start by mentioning your latest education entry, then name the rest in reverse chronological order.